Build your career with our industry-related courses. call us now at +65 9730 4250

 Definition of Financial Leases:

-Financial lease defined as “a contract where the owner, authorized the lessee to use an asset and periodic payment for the selected period, the rights of ownership is also transferred to lessee” This is also known as a capital lease.
+Understanding Financial lease can be defined as “a contract where the owner, authorized the lessee to use an asset and periodic payment for the selected period, the rights of ownership is also transferred to lessee” This is also known as a capital lease.

 For the financial lease, the following conditions should be satisfied: